 CU Inc. is a wholly-owned subsidiary of Canadian Utilities Limited, an ATCO company.
-CU Inc. is an Alberta-based corporation with approximately 3,700 employees and assets of \$18 billion comprised of rate regulated utility operations in natural gas transmission and distribution and electricity transmission and distribution.
+CU Inc. is an Alberta-based corporation with 3,850 employees and assets of \$19 billion comprised of rate regulated utility operations in electricity transmission and distribution and natural gas transmission and distribution (the Utilities).
 More information about CU Inc. can be found on the Canadian Utilities Limited website at www.canadianutilities.com.